What a Drag! How to Add Pep to Your Boat for High Altitude Performance

 Before we go too far, I'll explain the math behind horsepower loss at High Altitude.

 It's basically like this: If you or a friend lives somewhere like California or a similar place, you're used to the sea-level elevation.
-When you suddenly go up to a mountainous region like Utah, Colorado, Wyoming, you feel winded, lack energy and can even experience altitude sickness.
+When you suddenly go up to a mountainous region like Utah, Colorado or Wyoming, you feel winded, lack energy and can even experience altitude sickness.

 I personally have experienced this.
-Traveling to South America, my flight took me to La Paz, Bolivia, which sits at 12,000 feet above sea-level!
-An absurd elevation which actually made me sick, suffering from lack of oxygen.
+Traveling to South America, my flight took me to La Paz, Bolivia, which sits at 12,000 feet above sea level!
+This absurd elevation actually made me sick, as I suffered from a lack of oxygen.

 This is the key.
 The higher you go, the less oxygen there is.
-And if you lack oxygen, a lot of functions start to go haywire.
+If you lack oxygen, many functions start to go haywire.
 Remember, we need oxygen.

 So if the human body requires oxygen, then what about your boat's internal combustion engine?
 It too requires oxygen to ignite fuel to generate power.